surveyjs/survey-creator/packages/survey-creator-core/README.md

 ## Licensing

-Survey Creator (Form Builder) is **not available for free commercial usage**.
-If you want to integrate it into your application, you must purchase a [commercial license](https://surveyjs.io/licensing).
-However, you can [use Survey Creator online](https://surveyjs.io/create-free-survey) to produce survey JSON schemas and run them with [SurveyJS Form Library](https://surveyjs.io/form-library/documentation/overview) in your application free of charge.
+You can install Survey Creator and evaluate its full functionality right away — no license is needed to prototype, test, or build a proof of concept.
+Production use requires a [commercial license](https://surveyjs.io/licensing) for each developer who works with the SurveyJS APIs or implements the integration, and activating a [license key](#license-key) removes the alert banner.
+The forms Survey Creator produces are rendered by [SurveyJS Form Library](https://surveyjs.io/form-library/documentation/overview), which is MIT-licensed and runs free of charge.